uber/cadence/proposal/add-sql-support.md

 ## Summary
 Remove cadence-cassandra-tool and use [migrate](https://github.com/golang-migrate/migrate) instead.
-Add support for SQL lite.
+Add support for more SQL databases.

 ## Objectives